sagemathinc/cocalc-doc/source/account-settings.rst

 * The Newsletter checkbox doesn't do anything yet.
 We don't send out a newsletter.

-* **Sign Out of CoCalc** using one of the orange "Sign Out" buttons.
+* **Sign Out of CoCalc** using one of the "Sign Out" buttons.
 You will be asked to confirm your selection.

 * Choosing the red ``Delete Account...`` button will cause a warning window to pop up.
 Confirmation is required before proceeding.